nuttycream/deeznuts/content/projects/omnichicken.md

 <img src="/images/image-5.png" alt="chicken" style="width: 35%;">
 </p>

-Bryan managed to find some TRUE omnidirectional wheels, sourced from [robotics](https://robot.com) supplier, which initially cost ~60 bucks for three wheels.
-But because of the tariffs made the price ballooned to 100 USD.
+Bryan managed to find some **true** omnidirectional wheels, sourced from [robotics](https://robot.com) supplier, which initially cost ~60 bucks for three wheels.
+But because of the tariffs, the price ballooned to 100 USD.
 They were at least kind enough to also provide 3D models of them.

 ### 3D Printed Chicken Body